shellym96/navy-seal-adventure/README.md

 - **Welcome with instructions/start**

     - The user is greeted with a 'Welcome to your Navy Seal Adventure!" which straight away brings the user in to that this is their adventure.
-    - The user is given the option of clicking instructions to be instructed on what they need to do, or they can click start and begin the game steaight away.
+    - The user is given the option of clicking instructions to be instructed on what they need to do, or they can click start and begin the game straight away.
 ![screenshot](documentation/feature01.png)

 - **Instructions**